Jagaddhatri Puja

-Jagaddhatri Puja is famous at Krishnanagar in Nadia, Chandannagar, Rishra and Singur in Hooghly and Ichhapur Nawabgunj in North 24 Parganas in West Bengal where it is celebrated either as a five-day-long festival or on the Navami tithi only.
+Jagaddhatri Puja is a Hindu festival.
+It is famous in Krishnanagar in Nadia, Chandannagar, Rishra and Singur in Hooghly and Ichhapur Nawabgunj in North 24 Parganas in West Bengal where it is celebrated either for five days or on the Navami tithi only.
 Her worship and rituals are derived from Tantra.
 It is believed that her worship frees her devotees from ego and all other materialistic desires.

 According to the Puranas, Jagadhatri is the incarnation of Siddhidhatri.
 She is also said to be the combined form of Sri Bhuvaneshwari and Durga.
 In some Tantras and in Shiva Purana she is known as Uma Haimavati.
 In Katyayini Tantra she is also known as Mahadurga.
 In Bengal, Jagaddhatri puja is celebrated as the comeback of Devi, specifically in Krishnanagar, Chandannagar, Rishra, Singur and Guptipara.